astrosat/django-astrosat-users/README.md

 7. `pytest` and enjoy
 8. `python manage.py runserver` goto "http://localhost:8000" and enjoy

-note that the reference to django-astrosat-core in the Pipfile was created with: `pipenv install -e git+git@github.com/astrosat/django-astrosat-core.git@1.0.1#egg=django-astrosat-core`.
+note that the reference to django-astrosat-core in the Pipfile was created with: `pipenv install -e git+git@github.com/astrosat/django-astrosat-core.git@master#egg=django-astrosat-core`.
 This uses SSH to connect to github.
 Appropriate security settings should be used in your project.
+This will fetch the latest commit on the master branch and use that hash as the key in Pipfile.lock.
+This means that if django-astrosat-core changes, the Pipfile.lock must be rebuilt in order to use the latest version.

 note that the reference to django-astrosat-users in the Pipfile was created with:  `pipenv install -e ..`.
 This looks for the "setup.py" file in the parent directory.
 If the distribution changes just run `pipenv update django-astrosat-users`, otherwise code changes should just be picked up b/c of the "-e" flat.